Herbal Remedies for Milk Supply

-It is quite possible that herbal remedies help increase milk supply.
-Almost every culture has some sort of herb, plant, or potion to increase milk supply.
+It is quite possible that some herbal remedies will help increase milk supply and flow of milk to the baby.
+Almost every culture has some sort of herb, plant, or natural source potion to increase milk supply.
 Some may work, some may work as placebos (which is fine), and some may not work at all.
-Some will have active ingredients that will not increase the milk supply but have other effects, not necessarily desirable.
+Some will have active ingredients that will not increase the milk supply but have other effects, which may not be desirable.
+If a drug, even herbal and natural, has a positive effect, it can also have negative effects.
+For example, foxglove, a commonly grown flower, contains digitalis which has been used to treat heart failure.
+But ingest too much foxglove and it can cause serious side effects and even death.

 If you take other medications or supplements or have any health conditions, check with your doctor or pharmacist before starting any of the remedies below.